ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

 Before processing any randomness, the contract performs comprehensive validation:

 1. **Caller Authentication**: Confirms the pulse originates from the authorized IDN account
-2. **Cryptographic Verification**: Validates the BLS signature against the known beacon public key
+2. **Cryptographic Verification**: This is skipped as it consumes too much gas.
+See issue [#360](https://github.com/ideal-lab5/idn-sdk/issues/360) for details.
 3. **Subscription Matching**: Ensures the pulse corresponds to the contract's active subscription
 4. **Data Integrity**: Processes only verified pulses, rejecting any corrupted or tampered data